Managing topics and access¶

 .kafka.pool to your

 Application spec will inject Kafka credentials into your pod.
-Your application needs to follow some design guidelines; see the next section on application design guidelines.
+Your application needs to follow some design guidelines; please read the entire next section on application configuration.
 Make sure that the topic name matches the

 fullyQualifiedName found in the Topic resource, e.g.